piroor/tweetbot.sh/README.md

 If you hope to use DMs to control the running bot, you have to permit the app to access direct messages.

+There is installer and uninstaller for systemd.
+Run `sudo path/to/tweetbot.sh/systemd/install.sh` or `sudo path/to/tweetbot.sh/systemd/uninstall.sh`.

 ## Usage

 ~~~